knusperkrone/RIPE-agents/water_esp2866/README.md

-# RIPE on the  ESP32 nodemcu
+# RIPE on the  ESP32 Nodemcu

-Brings the RIPE protocoll to the nodemcu.
+Bring the RIPE protocol to your Nodemcu.

-Currently only watering is supported.
+Currently, only watering is supported.

-The moisture data is fetched with an `Moisture Sensor v1.2`
+The moisture data is fetched with a `Moisture Sensor v1.2`

 ## Development